cantcode27/HG002-Long-Read-Variant-Calling-Pipeline/README.md

 - A complete troubleshooting table with common HPC-specific errors and fixes
 - Pipeline flow diagrams, HPC architecture diagrams, and container concept illustrations

-> The LaTeX source (`report.tex`) is also included if you want to modify or extend the document.

 ---